sumaiyaasif/Advent-Of-Code/AventoOfCode/Day17/README.md

 Starting with your given initial configuration, simulate six cycles.
 How many cubes are left in the active state after the sixth cycle?

-Your puzzle answer was 291.

-The first half of this puzzle is complete!
-It provides one gold star: *

 ## --- Part Two ---
 For some reason, your simulated results don't match what the experimental energy source engineers expected.
 Apparently, the pocket dimension actually has four spatial dimensions, not three.